urgent-challenge/urgent2026/_pages/data.md

 </tbody>
 </table>

-For the noise source and RIRs, we follow the same configuration as in the [second challenge](https://urgent-challenge.github.io/urgent2025/data/).
+For the noise source and RIRs, we follow the same configuration as in the [2nd URGENT challenge](https://urgent-challenge.github.io/urgent2025/data/).

 <table>
 <colgroup>